 The information set forth in this section is of significant importance to many shareholders of the Company, as a substantial number of shareholders do not hold Shares in their own name.
 Shareholders who do not hold their Shares in their own name (referred to in this Information Circular, collectively, as "Beneficial Shareholders") should note that only Proxies deposited by shareholders whose names appear on the records of the Company as the registered holders of Shares can be recognized and acted upon at the Meeting.
-If Shares are listed in an account statement provided to a shareholder by a broker, then in almost all cases those Shares will not be registered in the shareholder's name on the records of the Company.
-Such Shares will more likely be registered under the names of the shareholder's broker or an agent of that broker.
+If Shares are listed in an account statement provided to a shareholder by a broker, then in almost all cases those Shares will not be registered under the names of the shareholder's broker or an agent of that broker.
 In the United States the vast majority of such shares are registered under the name of Cede & Co. as nominee for The Depository Trust Company (which acts as depository for many U.S. brokerage firms and custodian banks), and in Canada under the name of CDS Inc. (the registration name for CDS Clearing and Depository Services Inc., which acts as nominee for many Canadian brokerage firms).
-Beneficial Shareholders should ensure that instructions respecting the voting of their Shares are communicated to the appropriate person.
+Beneficial Shares are communicated to the appropriate person.